 4. Chesapeake Bay

 Striped bass are the most popular gamefish on the eastern seaboard, and those hunting for a trophy need to visit the Maryland portion of the Chesapeake Bay during the spring trophy season.
 This is when the big bruisers, some weighing 50-plus-pounds, make their way to freshwater to spawn.
 And according to NOAA’s scientists, between 70 and 90 percent of the Atlantic’s coastal stocks of migratory striped bass—found from Canada to Florida—spawn in the Chesapeake.
-Anglers can troll or fish with lighter tackle and cut bait in the open bay, and are allowed to keep one trophy fish a day.
+Anglers can troll for stripers, cast jigs with lighter tackle or use cut bait in the open bay, and are allowed to keep one trophy fish a day.
 Catch-and-release anglers who are chasing only thrills and photographs can enter certain areas closer to the spawning grounds, and cast lures for these lunkers.
 Check out these three striped bass fishing tips before you travel.

 ADDED BONUS: While you’re in Maryland you can try the state’s official (and amazingly tasty) food, blue crabs, which are also harvested from the Chesapeake’s waters.